Cable Innovations Make Shipboards Cables

 While insulation and jacketing materials may help protect a shipboard conductor cable, at times, there may be need for shielding and armoring of the cables.
 A shield helps protect the conductor against damages caused by environmental factors including corrosion and oxidation.
 The armor, often made of braided aluminum provides protection against damages caused by mechanical forces.

-Whenever selecting shipboard cables, you need to know the specifications and determine where they will be installed.
+Whenever selecting shipboard cable, you need to know the specifications and determine where they will be installed.
 For manned ships or passenger ships, safety is a major concern and that’s why the shipboard cables you choose should be able to endure the harsh conditions and at the same time can perform even at times of emergency situations such as a fire outbreak.
 Always source your cables from trusted brands to ensure quality, performance, safety, durability, and service life.
 The approvals and ratings of the cables should guide you to find out if you are getting the right conductor.